Amalie J. Hathaway

-Amalie John Hathaway was a German-American philosopher and lecturer, who contributed to the pessimism controversy in Germany.
+Amalie Louise John Hathaway (born Amalie Louise John; 1839 – December 26, 1881) was a German-American philosopher and lecturer.
+She was a contributor to the pessimism controversy in Germany.

-Life and work
+Life and career

+Amalie Louise John was born in 1839 in Mühlhausen, Saxony, then part of the Kingdom of Prussia.
+When she was 12 years old, her father, Karl John, moved the family to Wisconsin, eventually settling in Mendota, Illinois.
+From the age of 15, she ran a country school as a source of income.

-Hathaway was born in Mühlhausen, Germany.
-She moved with her family to Wisconsin when she was 12 and ran a country school from the age of 15, as a source of income.
-She was introduced to philosophy by the lecturer Benjamin Cocker who brought to her attention the works of "German metaphysicians and philosophers", including Kant, Hegel, Schopenhauer and Von Hartmann, which she could read and understand in their original language.
-While pursuing her studies, she met Benjamin Hathaway, a self-taught poet, horticulturalist and nurseryman, who became her husband.
+Shortly after the University of Michigan first admitted women in 1870, Hathaway enrolled as a non-degree student in mathematics, languages, and philosophy.
+She pursued studies from 1870 to 1871 and 1872 to 1875.
+Hathaway was introduced to philosophy by the lecturer Benjamin Cocker who brought to her attention the works of German metaphysicians and philosophers, including Kant, Hegel, Schopenhauer and Von Hartmann, who she could read and understand in their original language.

+While pursuing her studies, she met Benjamin Hathaway, a self-taught poet, horticulturalist and nurseryman, who later became her husband.
 The couple regularly attended The Philosophical Society of Chicago, where Hathaway's contributions lead to her being invited to deliver her own lecture.

 Hathaway's one publication "Schopenhauer", an 18-page paper published in Education, was based on a lecture delivered before the Concord School of Philosophy, which was reported on by The New York Times.
 The lecture received positive press coverage elsewhere, with Hathaway described as "probably by far the best grounded in philosophy among American women" by the Republican.
-Her other papers (unpublished) were "Immanuel Kant", "The Hegelian Philosophy", "Hartmann", "Pessimism and the Hegelian Philosophy" and "Mental Automatism".
+Her other unpublished papers were "Immanuel Kant", "The Hegelian Philosophy", "Hartmann", "Pessimism and the Hegelian Philosophy" and "Mental Automatism".

+Hathaway died suddenly at her home in Prairie Ronde Township, Michigan, on December 26, 1881, at the age of 41 (or 42).

 Legacy

 Hathaway has been described as a "new lost woman philosopher", having been barely given any attention by the "feminist philosophical recovery movement".
 She has also been described as an unrecognised contributor to the German pessimism controversy.
-Hathaway has been compared to the contemporary women philosophers who also contributed to the controversy, Agnes Taubert and Olga Plümacher.
+Additionally, Hathaway has been compared to Agnes Taubert and Olga Plümacher, contemporary women philosophers who also contributed to the controversy.

-An article on Hathaway, by Carol Bensick, is set to be included in the forthcoming Oxford Handbook of American and British Women Philosophers in the Nineteenth Century.
+An article on Hathaway, by Carol Bensick, was included in the Oxford Handbook of American and British Women Philosophers in the Nineteenth Century.